 - a.
 It is demonstrated that the site is inappropriate for any employment use to continue having regard to market demand.
 Applications will need to be accompanied by documentary evidence that the site is not suitable or capable of being made suitable for continued employment use.
 Evidence would be required that the property has been adequately marketed for a period of not less than twelve months on terms that reflect the lawful use and condition of the premises. - b.
-The overall benefit to the community of the proposal outweighs any adverse effect on employment opportunities and the range of available employment land and premises. - c.
-The existing use is generating environmental problems such as noise, pollution, or unacceptable levels of traffic and any alternative employment use would continue to generate similar environmental problems. - 2.
-Redevelopment proposals which propose the loss of all employment uses will need to be accompanied by clear viability or other evidence as to why it is not possible to deliver an element of employment development as part of the scheme. - 8.54 Employment sites at villages are a scarce resource, which should be retained.
+The overall benefit to the community of the proposal outweighs any adverse effect on employment opportunities and the range of available employment land and premises. - The existing use is generating environmental problems such as noise, pollution, or unacceptable levels of traffic and any alternative employment use would continue to generate similar environmental problems. - Redevelopment proposals which propose the loss of all employment uses will need to be accompanied by clear viability or other evidence as to why it is not possible to deliver an element of employment development as part of the scheme. - 8.54 Employment sites at villages are a scarce resource, which should be retained.
 Making best use of existing employment sites reduces the pressure for development of new sites, including new sites in the countryside.
 It also provides a greater range of employment opportunities and reduces the need to travel.
-Sites should be retained to provide local employment, unless specific factors indicate otherwise. - 8.55 The Council will require robust evidence that a site or building is no longer appropriate for employment use.
+Sites should be retained to provide local employment, unless specific factors indicate PM/SC/8/D otherwise.
+The policy does not apply where the change of use is permitted development.

+8.55 The Council will require robust evidence that a site or building is no longer appropriate for employment use.
 Any marketing exercise should include extensive advertising.
 Both freehold and leasehold options should be made available without restrictive covenants preventing reuse as an employment use.
 All details of offers should be provided to the Council during the marketing period together with full reasons as to why any offer has not been accepted.
 The facility should only be marketed at an appropriate value agreed by the Council and an independent assessor for its existing use.